samtaggart/data_threefold_projects_friends/info/projects/artheon/artheon.md

 ## About

-The *Artheon VR Museum* is and always will be a free educational platform offering immersive, next level interaction with objects of cultural heritage.
+*The Artheon VR Museum* is and always will be a free educational platform offering immersive, next level interaction with objects of cultural heritage.
 Our vision is to provide a one stop full spectrum art education platform to access, learn and share knowledge in art and culture from across the globe for free.
-To date, we compiled about half a million pieces of art from all around the world into our database, and we aim to become the world's largest art and cultural gallery, available to everyone, everywhere.
-We believe that free global access to fine art and culture is a prerequisite for the exponential development of our civilization.
+To date, we have compiled 40,000 pieces of art from all around the world into our database, and we aim to become the world's largest art and cultural gallery, available to everyone, everywhere.

 ## Mission